aaaarruuu/YatraVerse/README.md

 # 📈 Crowd Prediction

-Crowd prediction is handled by a dedicated ML model.
+Crowd prediction is handled by a dedicated ML model — never by the LLM.

 ### Input